 Note: Mount the pieces of the condenser system in a fume hood using laboratory-jacks, ring-stands, and laboratory clamps.

 1.2.3.1.
-For the first condenser, couple 15 to 30 cm of 1.2-cm (outer diameter) stainless steel tubing to quartz tubing with a standard taper joint.
+For the first condenser, couple 15 to 30 cm of 1.2-cm (outer diameter) stainless steel tubing to borosilicate tubing with a standard taper joint.
 Connect the first condenser to a 500-mL, two-necked (standard taper), round-bottomed flask (receiver) placed in a container that will serve as an ice bath.
 Make connections between vessels downstream of this point with 9- to 12-mm clear vinyl tubing secured with hose clamps on ground glass joints, spherical joints, and hose barbs on the glassware.

 1.2.3.2.
 Connect the outlet of the first condenser flask to the lower side port (inlet) of the electrostatic precipitator (ESP).